sergey-s-anikeev/chekhov-sakhalin-1890-census/README.md

 - `sakhalin_conversion_helpers_v11.py` — helper functions for cleaning source text, normalizing controlled fields, generating IDs, converting raw split records into the final CSV schema, and validating output.

+## Data Availability

+The original PDF source and full raw extracted text are not included in this repository until copyright, access, and ethical considerations are reviewed.

+This repository includes a 500-record MVP sample to demonstrate the extraction, normalization, and QA workflow.

 ## Data Publication Note

 The original PDF and full person-level dataset are not included in this repository until copyright, access, and ethical considerations are reviewed.